Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 • Currently smoke or quit smoking within the past 15 years

-Low-dose CT scan Talk to your health care provider to determine to determine if a lung cancer screening is recommended.
+Low-dose CT scan Talk to your health care provider to determine if a lung cancer screening is recommended.
+N/A

 Prostate

-High Risk: Men 45 or older, including African Americans and men with a first-degree relative who was diagnosed with prostate cancer at an early age (defined as younger than 65).
+High Risk: Men 45 or older, including African Americans and men with a first-degree relative diagnosed with prostate cancer at an early age (defined as younger than 65 years).

-Higher Risk: Men 40 and older - men with more than one first-degree relative who had prostate cancer at an early age (definded as younger than 65).
-1.2
+Higher Risk: Men 40 and older - men with more than one first-degree relative who had prostate cancer at an early age (less than 65 years old).
+4,5

 For more information call the Screening for Life Program or 2-1-1 toll-free and ask for Screening for Life.